FLUSH TABLE rt_table

 Query OK, 0 rows affected (0.05 sec)

-Starting Manticore 4 it happens automaticaly by default, but you can also use the below commands to force table compaction.
+Beginning with Manticore 4, this process occurs automatically by default.
+However, you can also use the following commands to manually initiate table compaction.

 OPTIMIZE TABLE index_name [OPTION opt_name = opt_value [,...]]

-OPTIMIZE statement enqueues an RT table for optimization in a background thread.
+OPTIMIZE statement adds an RT table to the optimization queue, which will be processed in a background thread.

 OPTIMIZE TABLE rt;

-OPTIMIZE merges the RT table's disk chunks down to the number which equals to
+By default, OPTIMIZE merges the RT table's disk chunks down to a number equal to

 OPTIMIZE TABLE rt OPTION cutoff=4;

-OPTION sync=1 is used (0 by default), the command will wait until the optimization process is done (in case the connection interrupts the optimization will continue to run on the server).
+OPTION sync=1 (0 by default), the command will wait for the optimization process to complete before returning.
+If the connection is interrupted, the optimization will continue running on the server.

 OPTIMIZE TABLE rt OPTION sync=1;

-Optimize can be a lengthy and IO intensive process, so to limit the impact, all the actual merge work is executed serially in a special background thread, and the
+Optimization can be a lengthy and I/O-intensive process.
+To minimize the impact, all actual merge work is executed serially in a special background thread, and the

-The RT table being optimized stays online and available for both searching and updates at (almost) all times during the optimization.
-It gets locked for a very short time when a pair of disk chunks is merged successfully, to rename the old and the new files, and update the table header.
+During optimization, the RT table being optimized remains online and available for both searching and updates nearly all the time.
+It is locked for a very brief period when a pair of disk chunks is successfully merged, allowing for the renaming of old and new files and updating the table header.

-As long as you don't have auto_optimize disabled tables are optimized automatically
+As long as auto_optimize is not disabled, tables are optimized automatically.

-In case you are experiencing unexpected SSTs or want tables across all nodes of the cluster be binary identical you need to:
+If you are experiencing unexpected SSTs or want tables across all nodes of the cluster to be binary identical, you need to: